-Infants and young children are at particularly high risk for deficiency due to their high iron requirements during rapid growth.

-Iron is essential for proper neurodevelopment which makes iron deficiency a real concern in infants and children.
+Infants and young children are at particularly high risk for this problem due to their high iron requirements during rapid growth.
+Since iron is essential for proper neurodevelopment, iron deficiency is a serious concern in babies.

-While iron supplementation is one way to treat this health concern, an easy way to help prevent it is delayed umbilical clamping after birth.
+While iron supplementation is one way to treat this deficiency, one easy way to help prevent it is by delaying umbilical clamping after birth.